Learn Digital Collections Stewardship with On-Demand Courses

 A training program to meet unique institutional needs

-Adapting and expanding the original program’s scope will address an important training need documented in OCLC’s 2017 research report, Advancing the National Digital Platform: The State of Digitization in US Public and State Libraries, which was funded by the Institute of Museum and Library Services.
+Adapting and expanding the original program’s scope addresses an important training need documented in OCLC’s 2017 research report, Advancing the National Digital Platform: The State of Digitization in US Public and State Libraries, which was funded by the Institute of Museum and Library Services.
 According to that report’s findings, while 92% of the public libraries surveyed reported having unique, locally significant materials, most respondents from small libraries indicated they have never digitized their collections.
 Among public library respondents, 61.4% identified insufficient staff training/expertise as a barrier to their digitization efforts.

 Sustainable, free, and openly accessible